 Graduate Programs FAQs

-Answers to some commonly asked questions about UCalgary Nursing graduate programs
+Answers to frequently asked questions regarding Faculty of Nursing Graduate programs

-Doctoral and Post-Master’s programs, the GPA is calculated as above on the bachelor’s degree and the entire Master’s degree.
+Doctoral and Post-Master’s programs - GPA is calculated as above on the bachelor’s degree and the entire Master’s degree.

 Doctoral Program: Not applicable